zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 * **apiml.service.title**

-    Specifies the human-readable name of the API service instance.
+    specifies the human-readable name of the API service instance.

     This value is displayed in the API Catalog when a specific API service instance is selected.

 * **apiml.service.description**

-    Specifies a short description of the API service.
+    specifies a short description of the API service.

     This value is displayed in the API Catalog when a specific API service instance is selected.